portlandcodeschool/jse-fall14-6/README.md

  **1)  Constructor basics** _[easy, 1/2 hr]_

-**a)** Here's a sequence of simple exercises related to how constructors and prototypes work.
+**a)** Heres a sequence of simple exercises related to how constructors and prototypes work.

 -   First make a constructor named _Ctor_ for an object that has properties _a_ and _b_ and initializes them to 0 and 1 respectively.
 -   Now, make two objects named _obj1_ and _obj2_ using _Ctor_.
 -   Now make a new object _obj3_ this way:
     ```